Alopecia: When Dogs Lose Hair

 The causes of hair loss in dogs vary greatly, which can make treating alopecia tricky.
 Causes typically fall under three categories: parasites, allergies, or endocrine and hormonal disorders.
 Vets will examine the symptoms of the alopecia to determine what the underlying cause and best course of treatment will be.

-Veterinarians must first diagnose the underlying cause of alopecia in order to treat the hair loss.
+Veterinarians must first diagnose the underlying cause of alopecia in order to treat hair loss.
 In some cases, treating the cause of alopecia will cure it completely, while some treatments may need to be administered regularly.
-Common treatments include medical shampoos, ointments, antibiotics, medication, supplements, and change in diet.
+Common treatments include medical shampoos, ointments, antibiotics, medication, supplements, and changes in diet.

 5 Things You Should Know About Alopecia